Check and limit data roaming in the UK. Find alternatives and avoid unnecesary roaming charges after Brexit.

 Tap the slider to the right of Data Roaming so that it turns white.

-Once you have turned off data roaming on your phone, you'll have to use Wi-Fi to use the internet abroad.
+Once you have turned data roaming off on your phone, you’ll have to use Wi-Fi to use the internet in the UK.
 Maybe you want to look something up, or maybe you need to check a work email.
 In these cases, you need to find a Wi-Fi spot.
 Luckily there are plenty of ways that you can find a (free) Wi-Fi spot.

-If you've got some time to plan, you might want to look for a Wi-Fi spot before you travel.
+If you’ve got some time to plan, or if you’re visiting the UK often, you might want to look for a Wi-Fi spot before you travel.
 In that case, you can use Wi-Fi map or a hotspot finder app on your phone like We-Fi.
-With these tools, you can find a Wi-Fi spot anywhere in the world and avoid data roaming charges the easy way.
+With these tools, you can find a Wi-Fi spot across the UK or the rest of the world.

-Turning off data roaming on your phone is one way to avoid data roaming charges.
+Turning data roaming off on your phone is a way to avoid being charged too much.
 It can also be very annoying since you can no longer use your network to use the internet on your phone.
-Maybe you don't have the time to look for a Wi-Fi spot.
-Or maybe you're travelling abroad so often that it gets annoying to always have to find free Wi-Fi.
+Maybe you don’t have the time to look for a Wi-Fi spot.
+Or maybe you’re travelling to the UK so often that it gets annoying to always have to find free Wi-Fi.

 Luckily, this is not the only way you can avoid data roaming costs.

-The first thing you can look at is the US mobile carrier you use.
+The first thing you can look at is the (Irish) provider you use.
 Different providers can set different rates.
-This means you may want to compare roaming charges for your provider and others.
-If your provider charges more for roaming it's a good idea to switch.
+This means you may want to compare UK roaming charges after Brexit for your provider and others.
+If your provider charges more for roaming it’s a good idea to switch.
+Check out this list of roaming charges for Irish providers.

-Another way to avoid data roaming charges altogether is to buy a (prepaid) SIM card in the country you visit most often (or any country of the EU if that’s the region you mostly travel to).
-With a local SIM card, you can use your phone at local prices.
-With a prepaid SIM card, you don't have to take on a subscription you don't need.
+Another way to avoid roaming charges after Brexit altogether is to buy a (prepaid) UK sim card.
+This is perfect for you if you travel to the UK a lot, or if you’re planning to stay in the UK for a longer time.
+With a UK sim card, you can use your phone to local prices.
+With a prepaid sim card, you don’t have to take on a subscription you don’t need.
 This way you are avoiding roaming charges and limiting your phone bill overall.